CoBens14/loot-generator/README.md

 *   Tested using Java Version 23.

 ## Revisions for Final Turn In
-* Committed style changes that were forgotten on initial turn in
+* Committed style change files that were forgotten on initial turn in

 ## Revision Log